steveharnell/DITools/README.md

-# DIT Tools
+# DITools

 **Professional Digital Imaging Toolkit for Film & Television Production**

-DIT Tools is a comprehensive digital imaging solution engineered to optimize on-set workflows and expedite the wrap process across commercial, television, and film productions.
+DITools is a comprehensive digital imaging solution engineered to optimize on-set workflows and expedite the wrap process across commercial, television, and film productions.

 ## Key Features